-Introduction to Arc
+Introduction to Arc in Rust

-, or Atomically Reference Counted, is a thread-safe, reference-counting pointer in Rust.
+Arc, or Atomically Reference Counted, is a thread-safe, reference-counting pointer in Rust.
 It allows multiple ownership of data across threads by managing a shared reference to heap-allocated data.
-When the last Arc
+When the last Arc instance is dropped, the value is automatically deallocated.

 Key Features